RaphJustaPlayer/RaphUtils/README.md

 # RaphUtils
-My little personal toolbox for my daily work
+My little personal toolbox for my daily work.
+Typing this allows people to know what I'm doing and to help me if they want to.

+It also makes me look like a schyzophrenic person, but that's not the point.

 ## Installation
 First thing first, clone the repo